balena-io/etcher/docs/PUBLISHING.md

 ### Windows

-1. Get access to our code signing certificate and decryption key as a Resin.io employee by asking for it to the relevant people.
+1. Get access to our code signing certificate and decryption key as a Resin.io employee by asking for it from the relevant people.

 2. Place the certificate in the root of the Etcher repository naming it `certificate.p12`.